awslabs/aurora-dsql-django/reference/ADAPTER_BEHAVIOR.md

 ## Foreign key constraints are skipped during migrations

-**Behavior:** The Aurora DSQL adapter automatically skips foreign key constraint creation and removal operations during migrations.
+**Behavior:** The Aurora DSQL adapter for Django automatically skips foreign key constraint creation and removal operations during migrations.

 **Impact:**
 - Foreign key constraints are not enforced at the database level